Walk & Talk Therapy

 Will people be able to hear our conversation?

-Discretion is vital and I hold your confidentiality and therapeutic process in the highest regard possible.
-I will do my best to route sessions to low frequency areas, however this is a potential side effect of engaging in this location.
-If this is a serious concern for you, I would avoid this location for the time being.
+Discretion is vital and I hold your confidentiality and therapeutic process in the highest regard possible when out in a highly public nature spot in San Diego CA. I will do my best to route sessions to low frequency areas, however this is a potential side effect of engaging in this location decision and should be discussed prior.
+If this is a serious concern for you, I would avoid this type of therapy for the time being.

 What do I bring?
 What do I wear?

 Yourself, just like any other session.
-An open mind and a readiness to grow curious.
+An open mind and a readiness to grow more curious about oneself or one’s relationship.

 • A hat